SamirIngley/Desktop-Profiles/README.md

 ### 2) In your terminal, run the command `bash script.sh`

 ### 3) You should have been prompted with instructions to enter your paths, do that now.
-* You should receive a success message saying your App Directory was created
+* This will take a minute, should receive a success message after saying your App Directory was created

 ### 4) Once you've done that, repeat step 2.
 Run the bash script `bash script.sh`**
 * This time, you should see the existing profiles listed